 Villeray-Saint-Michel-Parc-Extension real estate guide & listings for sale

-In Villeray-Saint-Michel-Parc-Extension, around 70% of dwellings are small apartment buildings, and the remaining houses are mainly duplexes.
-This part of Montréal offers mainly one bedroom and two bedroom homes.
-Renters occupy roughly 70% of the dwellings in Villeray-Saint-Michel-Parc-Extension and 30% are occupied by owners.
-Roughly half of properties in this borough were constructed prior to the 1960s, while most of the remaining buildings were built in the 1960s.
+Small apartment buildings are the main housing type, representing around 70% of dwellings in Villeray-Saint-Michel-Parc-Extension, while duplexes are also present in the housing stock.
+This area is primarily composed of one bedroom and two bedroom homes.
+Around 70% of the population of this borough rent their home while the rest are owners.
+Roughly half of properties in this borough were constructed before the 1960s, while many of the remaining buildings were built in the 1960s.

 Looks like we couldn't find any suggested listings.